Any views expressed by the host on this program still documented to be almost always right 99.7 percent of the time.

 Now, as one who studies sociology and the society and the culture, I find this fascinating.

-That we have these millennials now who are looking at their baby boom parents as a bunch of materialistic, selfish concerned only with them, and their kids are just accessories.
+That we have these millennials now who are looking at their baby boom parents as a bunch of materialistic, selfish concerned only with them, and that their kids are just accessories.

 I always thought it was Hollywood actresses that adopted babies because it was the latest accessory.

-All they do is care about themselves.
+And all of these baby boom parents, all they do is care about themselves.

 We're totally on our own.

-They're selfish, they're brutes, and we're just accessories.
+They're brutes, and we're just accessories.

-They're saying, okay, you're on your own.
+If she left home, they're saying, okay, you're on your own.

 Here's the real world.